mahlberg-lab/clic/docs/clicanalysis.rst

 .. figure:: images/figure-analysis-keywords-settings.png
    :alt: figure-analysis-keywords-settings

-   **Figure:** The settings for the keywords tab require you to select two sets of corpora for the keyword comparison – target and reference – and their corresponding subsets
+   The settings for the keywords tab require you to select two sets of corpora for the keyword comparison – target and reference – and their corresponding subsets

 .. figure:: images/figure-analysis-keywords-19thcentury.png
    :alt: figure-analysis-keywords-19thcentury

-   **Figure:** Key 5-word clusters in Oliver Twist 'quotes' compared to 'quotes' in the 19th Century Reference Corpus
+   Key 5-word clusters in Oliver Twist 'quotes' compared to 'quotes' in the 19th Century Reference Corpus

 Note that you have to select a subset for each of the two corpora or